anabugaenko/liquidity/README.md

 # liquidity

-A Python package for quantifying and calibrating intra-day liquidity in Continous Double auction Markets
+A Python package for quantifying and calibrating intra-day liquidity in continuous double auction Markets.